cchaine/ECAP5-DPROC/docs/src/arch/5_architecture.rst

  * The **write-back** stage which handles storing instructions outputs to internal registers.

 .. requirement:: A_FUNCTIONAL_PARTITIONING_01
+   :derivedfrom: U_MEMORY_INTERFACE_01

    The memory module shall arbitrate memory requests from both the fetch module and the loadstore module.

 .. requirement:: A_MEMORY_01